Phulhar: Description

-According to legend, it is said that the princess Sita of Mithila Kingdom used to come regularly for twelve years at the Phulhar village for worshipping Girija Devi at the temple located in the campus Raj Udyan of King Janaka there.
-Girija Devi was considered as the Kuldevi of the King Janaka in Mithila.
+According to legend, it is said that the princess Sita of the Mithila Kingdom used to come regularly for twelve years to Phulhar village for worshipping Girija Devi at the temple located on the campus of Raj Udyan of King Janaka there.
+Girija Devi was considered the Kuldevi of King Janaka in Mithila.
 It is the place from where the story of the marriage of Rama and Sita started.
 Nearby the village there is another ancient temple known as Manokamna Mandir at Kamtaul village associated with the Girija Sthan.